 In Franklin County, approximately 70% of the estates are administered with the benefit of a decedent's will.
 This compares to a 30% national average.
 A properly drafted and executed will is beneficial and will allow the estate to be administered more efficiently.
 It is recommended that an attorney be consulted for the preparation of a will.

 Another major responsibility of the Probate Court is to protect those persons who cannot protect themselves such as adult mentally incompetent persons and minors.
 Those persons may not be able to protect their financial affairs and/or their person.
 To protect the interests of those persons, the Court appoints a guardian who is accountable to the Court for the management of the ward's estate and person.
-The Court's annual guardianship case load is more than 7,000 cases.

 The Probate Court oversees numerous types of trusts including testamentary trusts which are established by a decedent's will, inter vivos trusts which are established by an individual during his or her lifetime, wrongful death trusts which are established by the Probate Court for the protection of minors who receive funds from the wrongful death of a relative, and supplemental needs trusts to provide a higher quality of life for the disabled.

 The Probate Court oversees the involuntary civil commitment process of individuals who are alleged to be mentally ill or developmentally disabled.
 The Court conducts hearings to determine whether the individual is subject to hospitalization and to determine the length and place of treatment.
 All patients involved have legal representation throughout the process.
 These proceedings and records are confidential by law.

 All adoptions filed in Franklin County must be finalized by the Probate Court.
 Those wishing to adopt are required to submit to a personal home investigation to insure their suitability as adoptive parents.
 The hearings and records are confidential by law.